frmysantana/100-days-of-code/log.md

 **Thoughts**: I am feeling very happy that this section is done, for I am now one step closer to finishing the course and my app.

 **Link to work**: <a href="https://github.com/frmysantana/Courses/commit/3e57b63bae78c0a44850e27f10b517f4ea28f2a5#diff-50ce2da63bea6a618e7578fa50690040">Updated Expesify-app.</a>

+### Day 72: March 20, 2018

+**Progress**: I deleted some of the dummy expenses in the app.js file and set up SSH keys for my laptop and github.

+**Link to work**: <a href="https://github.com/frmysantana/Courses/commit/e147fcf8698aaeac815919421df9b9539368ff33#diff-f023eebf47969cbee5f1b474c69bdf83">Updated Expensify app.</a>

+### Day 73: March 21, 2018

+**Progress**: Today I got through 4 videos.
+Throughout the videos, I altered the webpack.config file to have both a production and development version, installed a plugin that creates a separate css file and css source map in the public directory, created an Express server file, and got the application ready to be deployed on Heroku.
+The deployment itself failed, but I'll figure out what's wrong with it tomorrow.

+**Link to work**: <a href="https://github.com/frmysantana/Courses/commit/3e41faeb8d6af15f3db377ac72c91c401037de4c#diff-f023eebf47969cbee5f1b474c69bdf83">Updated Expensify app.</a>